 Third-party liability coverage helps pay for any damage that was done to your property by another vehicle.
 While we think of property damage as just being to a car or other entity, this also includes trees, fences, mailboxes, garages, etc. This is also considered coverage that is required.
 This is not designed to cover your medical bill or pay to repair your vehicle – this is solely for the purpose of damage to property.

 Homeowners insurance pays to repair and rebuild your property should there be any accidents.
-Homeowners insurance coverage offers third-party protection against any claims of liability and covers most medical costs, lawsuits, pain and suffering, loss of wages, and death benefits.
+Insurance coverage offers third-party protection against any claims of liability and covers most medical costs, lawsuits, pain and suffering, loss of wages, and death benefits.

 Homeowners insurance covers the following:

 Most insurance companies offer what is called an Umbrella Policy.
 This policy kicks in when you reach the limits on your auto or homeowners policy.
 They like to think of it as extra liability protection.
 The wonderful thing about an umbrella policy is that they offer so much more liability coverage at very reasonable prices.
 Premiums can vary from $150-250 per year for $1 million in coverage.